The Oral Histories

 - As we researched names of recommended names of 504 participants, we discovered that many participants have passed away, a harsh reality related to the economic and health disparities of living with disabilities and the tolls exerted by activism.

 The Longmore Institute drafted and redrafted and re-redrafted the text of the exhibit based on feedback from 504 participants and our humanities advisors.
 We followed the Self Advocates Becoming Empowered (SABE) policy of using plain language, also called accessible language, for all our writing.
 However, the exhibit only tells a small portion of the incredible and complex 504 story.
 See our resources page for additional opportunities to learn about 504 history.
-And if you’re interested in learning more about our choice to focus on the 504 occupation (a 1977 event) in order to commemorate the 25th anniversary of the Americans with Disabilities Act passed in 1990, read this blog from our director Catherine Kudlick.
+And if you’re interested in learning more about our choice to focus on the 504 occupation (a 1977 event) in order to commemorate the 25th anniversary of the Americans with Disabilities Act passed in 1990, read our blog from our director Catherine Kudlick.

 Exhibit Design and Accessibility

 Beginning with the initial planning, we approached our Patient No More exhibit as an opportunity to be creative.
 We wanted visitors with different disabilities to get as much as possible out of their experience.
 And now, thanks to these access features, we hope that everyone will be able to discover something new, whether you need them or not.
-The Longmore Institute worked with SFSU Design and Industry Professors Pino Trogu (structures) and Silvan Linn (interactive technology) to come up with a basic layout to meet a series of complex challenges: multiple forms of accessibility, filling open space in a building with several public entrances that served an unusually diverse set of visitors, and the need for structures that could be removed when the Ed Roberts Campus hosted other events.
+The Longmore Institute worked with SF State Design and Industry Professors Pino Trogu (structures) and Silvan Linn (interactive technology) to come up with a basic layout to meet a series of complex challenges: multiple forms of accessibility, filling open space in a building with several public entrances that served an unusually diverse set of visitors, and the need for structures that could be removed when the Ed Roberts Campus hosted other events.
 Our curator Fran Osborne, who came to us with experience in the UK creating exhibits that incorporated nonvisual modes of access, also served as our graphic designer.
 Throughout all stages, interns from SF State's Design and Industry and Museum Studies departments, gained first-hand experience with universal design and competing accommodations.

 Feedback from disability communities played an essential role developing our access features.
 We hosted a day-long access "charrette" (feedback workshop) in January 2014 with people from different disability groups to learn about their previous frustrations with exhibits and seek their guidance moving forward.
-In addition, as our design progressed, we prototyped various elements at the Ed Roberts Campus, the Silicon Valley Disability Pride Day, and at SFSU’s Disabled Programs and Resource Center.
+In addition, as our design progressed, we prototyped various elements at the Ed Roberts Campus, the Silicon Valley Disability Pride Day, and at SF State’s Disabled Programs and Resource Center.

 Once we fully dove into the reality of competing accommodations, we had to move past the utopian desire that every function of the exhibit could be accessible to everyone all the time.
 Instead, we sought to balance the competing accommodations and ensure that everyone who comes to the exhibit has a rich experience, one that can be reached in different ways by different bodies.